About Me

 Service

-- Reviewed: AISTATS, MLHC, ML4H, KDD (workshop), NeurIPS.
+- Reviewed: AISTATS, ICLR, ICML, MLHC, ML4H, KDD (workshop), NeurIPS, TMLR.
 Best Reviewer Award at Research2Clinics, 2021 NeurIPS workshop.

 - Michigan AI Blog Co-Coordinator (2024-present)